quicwg/base-drafts/draft-ietf-quic-transport.md

 change in load balancer configuration could occur while an active instance retains connection state.
 Even if an instance retains connection state, the change in routing and resulting stateless reset will result in the connection being terminated.
-If there is no chance in the packet being routed to the correct instance, it is better to send a stateless reset than wait for the connection to time out.
+If there is no chance of the packet being routed to the correct instance, it is better to send a stateless reset than wait for the connection to time out.
 However, this is acceptable only if the routing cannot be influenced by an attacker.